Joaodss/Midterm-Project-Banking-System/README.md

 ### Testing

-For the unit testing it was used Jacoco and Mockito to optimize the process.
+For the unit testing it was used Jacoco to verify logic branches and Mockito to isolate the process of testing services.

-For the manual integration testing it was used Postman.
+For manual integration testing it was used Postman.
 All the examples and Postman testing was saved and can be accessed [here](extras/postman/%5BJoão%20Afonso%5D%20Midterm%20-%20Manual%20Testing.postman_collection.json). (import to postman)